ppatierno/azure-nodes/README.md

-azure-nodes
+Microsoft Azure nodes for Node-RED
 ===========

-Library with nodes for Node-RED to use Microsoft Azure services
+This project provides a set of nodes for Node-RED that makes it easy to interact with Microsoft Azure Services.